 At the same time, the administration has sought to discourage irregular migration through messaging campaigns; called on Central American and Mexican officials to disrupt migrant flows; and continued to expel migrants—with the exceptions of unaccompanied children and some families and adults—under Title 42.
 Additionally, the administration has tried to end the controversial Migrant Protection Protocols, but legal setbacks have stalled those efforts.

 In March 2021, the Biden administration named Ricardo Zuniga as special envoy for the Northern Triangle and designated Vice President Kamala Harris to lead regional diplomacy aimed at curbing migration to the U.S. southern border.
 Harris’s involvement has so far focused on border enforcement, stimulating private-sector investment, and supporting civil society.

 This 2021 report [PDF] from the Center for Strategic and International Studies lays out the Northern Triangle’s challenges and recommends priorities for Biden’s strategy toward the region.

 The International Crisis Group discusses how organized criminal groups in the Northern Triangle and Mexico have adapted amid the pandemic.

 The Congressional Research Service analyzes the root causes of Central American migration [PDF] and the Biden administration’s response.

-CFR’s Paul J. Angelo explains why Central American migrants are arriving at the U.S.-Mexico border.
+Former CFR Fellow Paul J. Angelo explains why Central American migrants are arriving at the U.S.-Mexico border.

+Will Merrow created the graphics for this Backgrounder.
 Danielle Renwick and Rocio Cara Labrador contributed to this report.